-It has been increasingly acknowledged that research data management is an integral part of research project.
-Effective research data management (RDM), on the other hand, entails its systematic planning.
-The importance of planning ahead – in other words writing a DMP (data management plan) in good time – cannot be emphasized enough.
+Increasingly, it has been acknowledged that research data management (RDM) is an integral part of the research project.
+However, effective RDM does require systematic planning.
+The importance of planning in advance – in other words, writing a data management plan (DMP) in good time – cannot be emphasised enough.

-The hiccup in research process described in the previous part of the article series is only a tip of the iceberg of problems related to research data management.
-Typically, and all too often, problems faced in data management processes can be traced to their poor planning.
-It is a rule rather than an exception that RDM related tasks remain hidden and researchers must cover them from their project resources – and often on their own time and with their own money.
-Data management planning is absolutely central to overcoming these problems.
+The hiccups in the research process – described in the previous sections of this article series – are only the tip of the iceberg when it comes to the problems of RDM.
+Typically, and all too often, the challenges faced in the processes can be traced back to poor planning.
+It is the rule rather than the exception that RDM related tasks remain hidden, and researchers must cover the costs from their project’s resources –often with their own time and money.
+DMP is central to overcoming these problems.

-DMP as a versatile tool for a researcher
+DMP as a versatile tool for the researcher

-Unfortunately, data management planning is too often considered as a burden and bureaucratic procedure.
-However, a DMP is a tool a researcher can benefit from and data management planning is a central skill of a modern researcher.
-With its significant pedagogical potential, it could even serve as a method for teaching and training of general researcher skill on various study levels.
+Unfortunately, too often DMP is considered a burden and a bureaucratic procedure.
+However, a data management plan is a tool that can provide many benefits and DMP is a central skill of a modern researcher.
+With its significant pedagogical potential, DMP can even serve as a method for teaching general research skills at various levels of study.

-Planning your research data management also serves as a handy check list.
-It will help you to make sure that you know, for example:
+Planning your RDM also serves as a handy checklist.
+For example, it will help ensure that you know:

-- how to meet the legal aspects of GDPR and assess the sensitiveness of your data,
+- How to meet the legal aspects of GDPR (General Data Protection Regulation) and assess the sensitivity of your data;

-- how to use systematic documentation to keep your data in order and how these documentation practices are commonly followed by everyone in your project,
+- How to use systematic documentation to keep your data in order and ensure that the same documentation practices are followed by everyone in your project;

-- how to keep your data secured and how to share it safely with your colleagues,
+- How to keep your data secure and how to share it safely with your colleagues;

-- how to decide which part of the data can be destroyed and which part is valuable to be preserved,
+How to decide what data can be destroyed and what is valuable and should be preserved;

-- how to prepare your data for archiving, opening and publishing and where to do this,
+- How to prepare your data for archiving, opening, and publishing, and where to do this; and finally,

-- and finally, how to convince your funder’s reviewers that you can handle these issues.
+- How to show your funder’s reviewers that you can manage these issues.

 DMP for better risk management and support services

-Outlining a DMP also covers important details needed in order to handle the risk management of a research project.
-By outlining a DMP you can recognise, anticipate and handle the risks related to your data management workflow.
-DMP can be of great help in concretizing ethical and legal aspects that are sometimes difficult to understand.
-It is also the first step which directs the researchers towards Data Protection Impact Assessment (DPIA) and from there to the Ethical review, if necessary.
+Outlining a data management plan also covers the important details that are needed to address the risk management of a research project.
+A data management plan will help you recognise, anticipate, and handle the risks related to your data management workflow.
+DMP can also assist with clearly identifying the ethical and legal aspects of a project that are sometimes difficult to understand.
+It is also the first step that directs a researcher towards the Data Protection Impact Assessment (DPIA) and, if necessary, the Ethical review.

-DMP can be of great help in concretizing ethical and legal aspects that are sometimes difficult to understand.
+DMP can also assist with clearly identifying the ethical and legal aspects of a project that are sometimes difficult to understand.

-Planning in practice – DMP guidelines supporting a researcher
+Planning in practice – DMP guidelines supporting researchers

-Annually updated national DMP guidelines which are based on the template produced by the Science Europe in 2019 will help you to outline a DMP for your project step by step.
-Following the guide will help both the researchers and their local data support services in their home organizations to check that all the necessary components have been considered when starting a new project.
+The annually updated national DMP guidelines, which are based on the template produced by Science Europe, will help you create a data management plan for your project, step by step.
+The researcher and the data support services of their home organisation can follow the guide to check that all the necessary components have been included when starting a new project.

-By outlining a DMP in good time you get to know your data before it is too late.
-It may be good to stress that the DMP should be based on your own research project.
-In other words, it should reflect your own project: do not copy-paste sentences from somebody else – copy-pasting does not advance your own project management.
+By outlining a data management plan in good time, you will get to know your data before it is too late.
+It is worth emphasising that the data management plan should be based on your own research project.
+In other words, it should reflect your own work: do not copy and paste sentences from somebody else’s document, as this will not advance your own project management.

-Timely planning is the first step towards ethically sound research conduct and effective research data management!
+Timely planning is the first step towards conducting ethically sound research and effective research data management!